 A gastroscopy (examination of the stomach) can help confirm or rule out the presence of medical conditions like gastritis or peptic ulcers.
-In this procedure, an instrument called a gastroscope is used to look at the inside of the food pipe, the stomach, and part of the duodenum (the first part of the intestine).
+In this procedure, a flexible, thin tube (called a gastroscope) is used to look at the inside of the food pipe, the stomach, and part of the duodenum (the first part of the intestine).
 At the end of the gastroscope, there's a small camera with a lamp on it.
 The images from this video camera are sent directly to a screen.

 Gastroscopy may be done if you have the following:

-Before a gastroscopy, your doctor will tell you about the procedure and any associated risks.
-This includes information about medication you can take to make the examination more comfortable.
-If you take medication regularly, you should ask beforehand whether and when to take it on the day of the procedure.
-You may need to stop taking some medications, such as anti-clotting medication, several days before the gastroscopy.
+Before a gastroscopy, your doctor will tell you about the procedure, what it involves, and any associated risks.
+This includes information about mild sedatives or anesthetics you can be given to make the examination more comfortable.
+If you regularly use anticoagulants, you may need to stop taking them a few days before the gastroscopy.
 Your doctor will tell you how many hours before the gastroscopy you should stop eating or drinking.
 And after the examination you need to wait until the numbness in the back of your throat goes away.

-If you are given a sedative for the gastroscopy, you will usually not be allowed to drive a car or operate machinery for 12 to 24 hours afterwards.
-The exact amount of time will depend on the medications used.
-Your doctor will give you more information.
+If you are given a sedative for the gastroscopy, you won't be allowed to drive a car or operate machinery for 12 to 24 hours afterwards.
+How long you need to wait depends on what type of sedative is used.
 Ideally, you should be picked up by someone or take a taxi home after the procedure.
 Some doctors recommend that someone comes to pick you up and take you home afterwards.

-Shortly before the gastroscopy, your mouth and throat will be anesthetized using a spray.
+Shortly before the gastroscopy, your mouth and throat will be numbed using a spray.
 Any removable dentures need to be taken out before the procedure.
-You may be given a sedative.
 In Germany, the sedatives most commonly used for this purpose are called propofol and midazolam.
 They are injected into a vein and make you sleep for a short while.

 What are the possible risks or complications of a gastroscopy?

-You may have a sore throat or a numb feeling in your mouth after a gastroscopy, caused by the anesthetic spray.
-You might also feel full and have to burp for a short while if more air was pumped into your stomach in order to see more in the images.
-Complications like bleeding and injury to organs are very rare.
-If your teeth are not firmly attached, the gastroscope may cause damage to your teeth when it is put into your mouth.
-Only in very rare cases do sedatives lead to complications such as breathing problems or cardiovascular problems.
+You may have a hoarse voice or a numb feeling in your mouth after a gastroscopy, caused by the anesthetic spray.
+You might also feel full and have to burp for a short while if more air was pumped into your stomach to see more in the images.
+Complications like bleeding and injury to organs caused by the gastroscope are very rare.
+This is also true regarding complications caused by sedatives, such as breathing problems or cardiovascular problems.